-- Beginning the renovation work of the North York Central Library

-This project is part of the renovation and revitalization of a seven storey 166,022 sq. ft. facility constructed in 1987 to bring the facility up to standard and address building deficiencies.
-The facility is a high-use circulating library (1.7 million items circulated, 1.7 million visitors in 2013) which provides service to the local community, and as one of two Research and Reference Libraries, provides in-depth research and reference services and collections to the entire city.
+- Beginning the renovation work of the North York Central Library community, and as one of two Research and Reference Libraries, provides in-depth research and reference services and collections to the entire city.
 Heavy use of the facility continues to increase largely due to recent residential development, a high proportion of newcomers and children in the area, close proximity to the subway system and a growing demand for library services.